revinkama/java-data-structures/README.md

 Perfect Square Roots Tests can be found here: https://github.com/revinkama/java-data-structures/blob/main/src/test/java/com/ds/FindThePerfectSquareTests.java

+### Running Perfect Squares
+I created a main method in the class in order to make running it easier.
+Just compile and run the class!

 ### Mettle Questions and Answers

 **Q. Have you ever worked with any Java design patterns?
 If yes, please describe which patterns you have used and the use cases/scenarios in which you used them.**